 Marion Thomas

-Marion is a registered counsellor with experience in working with teenagers, young adults and adults with issues such as anxiety, stress, self-esteem and confidence.
-Marion's approach to counselling is collaborative and person-centered.
-She uses therapeutic modalities such as Cognitive-Behavioural Therapy (CBT), Solution-Focused Therapy and Strength-Based Therapy.
-Marion has a Level 1 certificate in Gottman's couples counselling, and she is currently working on completing Level 2.
-Marion has studied extensively and has completed a degree in Criminology, holds a Bachelor of Psychology as well as a Bachelor of Educational Sciences.
-Marion has a background working with people on the autism spectrum and also has a personal interest in working with clients from the LGBTQIA+ community.
-Outside the counselling room, Marion is a keen swimmer and hiker: she's looking forward to exploring the Tasmanian national parks.
+Marion is a registered counsellor with experience in working with teenagers, young adults and adults with anxiety, stress, relationships and self esteem.
+Marion also has experience working with neurodiverse clients.
+Marion’s approach is collaborative and person-centered.
+She is experienced in modalities such as Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT) and Dialectical Behaviour Therapy (DBT).
+Marion has a level 2 certificate in Gottman’s Couple Counselling, holds a Bachelor of Psychology, a Bachelor of Educational Science as well as a Master’s in Counselling.
+Marion has an interest in working with clients from the LGBTQIA+ community.
+Outside of the counselling room Marion is a keen swimmer and hiker as well as an avid reader.

 SENIOR ADMINISTRATION OFFICER